HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 This sizing activity rendered scenarios for the Web Content Manager (WCM), Digital Asset Management (DAM), and HCL Digital Experience (DX) Compose pages and portlets.
 This activity used a rendering setup enabled in AWS/Native-Kubernetes, where Kubernetes is installed directly in Amazon Elastic Cloud Compute (EC2) instances.
 A combination run was performed that rendered WCM content, DAM assets, and DX Compose pages and portlets.
 The load distribution was WCM content (40%), DAM assets (30%), and DX Compose pages and portlets (30%).
 All systems were pre-populated before performing the rendering tests.

-To achieve the 1,000 concurrent users mark, the tests started with fewer users on a single-node setup.
-The tests started with the desired load of 1,000 users and an acceptable error rate (< 0.01%).
-Further steps were taken to optimize the limits on the available resources for each pod.
+To achieve 1,000 concurrent users, the tests began with fewer users on a single-node setup.
+The desired load of 1,000 users was reached with an acceptable error rate (< 0.01%).
+Additional steps were taken to optimize resource limits for each pod.

 The following table contains the rendering scenario details for a small configuration.